enioka-Haute-Couture/enioka_scan/README.md

 This method can also be used inside an Activity, when the use of an external base class for an Activity is not possible (for example when there already is a base class, or when using `AppCompatActivity` is not desired).
 This is exactly what `ScannerCompatActivity` does - it simply binds to the service.

+# Using another SDK

+In order for a new scanner SDK to be recognized by the library, the provider class needs to be declared as a service in `AndroidManifest.xml` with an intent-filter containing the action `com.enioka.scan.PROVIDE_SCANNER` for regular scanners, or `com.enioka.scan.PROVIDE_SPP_SCANNER` for Bluetooth scanners.
+The associated Java class does not need to extend Android's Service class (the `tools:ignore="Instantiatable"` attribute may be added to the service in the manifest), but it must provide a default constructor as it will be instantiated using `Class.getName()`, and it needs to implement the ScannerProvider interface.

 # Developer quick start

 In order to start developing and testing the library: